Shishqa/ansible-package-manager/readme.md

-# YAAPI - yet another ansible package installer
+# yet another ansible package manager

 the name is self-descriptive :)